jazzcrazed/jazzcrazed.github.com-old/_posts/2013-05-20-my-new-daily-beater-the-seiko-5.md

 ## Seiko 5 Features ##
 {% curved_shadow_image https://lh3.googleusercontent.com/-qMDI8gN7pKU/UZkTbFtIAOI/AAAAAAAANRA/LIJusLbUQrU/w1198-h898-no/P5170139.jpg|https://plus.google.com/photos/101625155591132408533/albums/5728262585017161025/5879752144617734370?pid=5879752144617734370&amp;oid=101625155591132408533|right|Seiko SNKL07 and Parnis Pilot Watch width comparison|38mm is clearly smaller than 44.
 The Parnis is slightly skinnier, though. %}

-The movement in both is, like nearly all Seiko 5s, the [7S26](https://watchotaku.atlassian.net/wiki/display/swr/Seiko+7S26).

 Both Seikos are perfectly sized at around 38mm in diameter, and relatively narrow and light.
 They aren&rsquo;t quite as skinny as my Parnis, which is understandable as an automatic movement is typically